Vegan Baked Oatmeal

 - Add remaining ingredients, only adding 1 cup blueberries and reserving remaining blueberries for the top, gently fold to combine.

-- Bake in the oven for 35-40 minutes or until an inserted skewer comes out clean.
+- Pour the oatmeal mixture into the baking dish, top with reserved blueberries.
+Bake in the oven for 35-40 minutes or until an inserted skewer comes out clean.

 - Remove and allow the baked oatmeal to cool and set for 20 minutes before slicing and serving.